bredamatt/cardano-notes/revealjs/Blockchain/threat-models-and-security.md

 ## Two things we liked about the security of Cardano

-- TODO
+- TODO maybe the upgradability to new hashing and signing primitives (futureproofing)?

-- TODO
+- TODO nizk for voting or maybe the additive homomorphic encryption for the seed generation?

 ## Two things we disliked about the security of Cardano

-- TODO
+- TODO The committee seems like a vulnerability

 - TODO

 ## How does Cardano protect against common threats?